 Johnson & Johnson’s letter to its users to warn them of this vulnerability simply advises them turn off the radio in the pump when not in use.
 It is time to start designing connected devices with security in mind.
 Maybe someone hacking into our smart thermometers may not have significant impact, but someone taking control of pacemakers or brain implants can have serious ramifications.
-You can read more about Rapid7’s findings and recommended steps here.

 - Wrist-controlled smartwatch — TechCrunch

 - 27 Jupyter Notebook tips and tricks — DataQuest

 - Case for USPS buying Twitter — Medium